Practice considerations: Manage your architecture firm’s risk during COVID-19

 AIA has provided this article for general informational purposes only.
 The information provided is not legal opinion or legal advice.
 The Risk Management Program posts new materials and resources periodically.

-This document is the product of a one-and-a-half day virtual meeting of the AIA’s Risk Management Committee followed up with further development by AIA Staff.
+The original version of this document was the product of a one-and-a-half day virtual meeting of the AIA’s Risk Management Committee followed up with further development by AIA Staff, and has subsequently been updated to account for recent changes and the evolving nature of the pandemic after additional virtual meetings of the AIA’s Risk Management Committee.

 The use of the Career Center platform does not create an agreement between the AIA and any other party, or between third parties who use the platform.
 Firms should contact a competent legal professional for advice related to federal and state employment laws, internal human resources policies, any tax and professional liability insurance implications, and other potential issues, relating to the use of this staff sharing platform.
 Firms should also discuss any contemplated arrangements with their Professional Liability Insurance representative.